convox/docs/docs/help/troubleshooting.md

 - deployments seem stuck in `UPDATE_IN_PROGRESS` CloudFormation state
 - your Rack seems stuck in `converging`
-- your deploys seem stuck with services continuously being killed via SIGKILL and restarted
+- your deploys seem stuck with Services continuously being killed via SIGKILL and restarted

 check out the logs for your application.
 You will see messages from CloudFormation and ECS about the current rollout of your application.

-If the listed reason is `Instance has failed at least the UnhealthyThreshold number of health checks consecutively`, this means your app is failing its [health checks](/deployment/rolling-updates#health-checks).
-Often this is because your app is not actually listening on the port(s) specified for the service in your `convox.yml`.
+If the listed reason is `Instance has failed at least the UnhealthyThreshold number of health checks consecutively`, this means your App is failing its [health checks](/deployment/rolling-updates#health-checks).
+Often this is because your App is not actually listening on the port(s) specified for the Service in your `convox.yml`.
 Or your Rack might be missing an environment variable defined in your `convox.yml`.
-It might also be an error from your application itself (check the [app logs with `convox logs`](/management/debugging#convox-logs), or use [`convox instances ssh`](/management/debugging#convox-instances-ssh) to check docker logs).
+It might also be an error from your application itself (check the [App logs with `convox logs`](/management/debugging#convox-logs), or use [`convox instances ssh`](/management/debugging#convox-instances-ssh) to check docker logs).

 Once you've found the reason, you can run `convox apps cancel -a app_name` to cancel this deployment.
 Once it rolls back, you can fix the error and try to deploy again.